PeronGH/CPT107-Revision/Revision_Notes.md

 #### Definition

-if (¬p → false) is true, then p is true.
+If (¬p → false) is true, then p is true.

 #### Steps